RicoRodriges/cyberbot2077/README.md

 ## How it works

-This bot uses [Tesseract](https://github.com/tesseract-ocr/tesseract) library as OCR engine.

-`PrintScreen` keyboard button triggers the bot, and it grabs screenshot to recognize game field (matrix, conditions, max step count and screen coordinates).
+`PrintScreen` keyboard button triggers the bot, and it grabs screenshot to recognize game field (matrix, conditions, buffer size and screen coordinates).

 ![Recognize example](assets/recognize.jpg)